emilhagl/emilhagl.github.io/docs/index.md

 2. **Controlled experiments with online participants** (Articles 3 & 4) <br>
    - How does the online media context influence the effectiveness of ads?
 (Article 3 & 4)
-   - How do the underlying mechanisms of contextualized and personalized advertising influence consumption intentions and the memorability of ads (Article 3)?
+   - How do the underlying mechanisms of contextualized and personalized advertising influence consumption intentions and the memorability of ads?
+(Article 3)
    - Should advertisers avoid advertising alongside negative contexts?
 (Article 4)
    <br><br>

 3. **Conceptual and technical commentary articles** (Articles 5 & 6) <br>
    - How can AI from a technical perspective be applied within contextual advertising?
-We review relevant work and provide technical insights around effective and non-privacy infringing ad targeting.
-(Article 5)
+We review relevant work and provide technical insights around effective and non-privacy infringing ad targeting (Article 5).
    - What are the consumer and social implications of AI-driven advertising?
-We examine aspects such as AI-transparency, self-optimization, and the balance between using personal and contextual data for targeting.
-(Article 5 & 6)
+We examine aspects such as AI-transparency, self-optimization, and the balance between using personal and contextual data for targeting (Article 5 & 6).
    - How can marketers determine the optimal level of AI automation and the balance between personal and contextual data for their ad campaign?
-Considerations include data availability, advertising objectives, regulatory compliance, and ethical considerations.
-(Article 6)
+Considerations include data availability, advertising objectives, regulatory compliance, and ethical considerations (Article 6).

 <!--
 # Articles listed